carnivuth/curiel_bot/notes/pages/SPESA FUNCTIONALITY.md

 ## USE CASE

 - `/manca` 'object' -> signal something is missing
-- `/preso` 'object' -> signal that you have bought something
+- `/preso` 'object' -> signal that you have bought something, supports multiple objects
 - `/mancanze` -> list what is missing